Communication is the way which is used to exchange information between individuals through a common methodology of signs, symbols, or behavior.

 3. Avoid Assumptions

 Assuming yourself that the client understands certain things or that they want something a particular way but which they don’t actually want can lead to miscommunication.
-If you ensure about something, take few minutes to understand actually what the client wants rather than assuming yourself and causing a lot of work that needs to be re-done later.
+If you are unsure about something, take few minutes to understand actually what the client wants rather than assuming yourself and causing a lot of work that needs to be re-done later.

 4. Keep your communication professional